Thant998/Python-Data-Analysis/README.md

 # Data Sources

-The data was collected using the company's point-of-sale system and is stored in a CSV file.
+The data was collected using the company's point-of-sale system and is stored in a CSV and Excel file.
 Before analysis, we cleaned and transformed the data to ensure consistency and accuracy.

 # Methods